radareorg/radare2/README.md

-Commands are small mnemonics of few characters and there is some extra syntax sugar that makes the shell much more pleasant for scripting and interacting with the apis.
+Commands are small mnemonics of few characters and there is some extra syntax sugar that makes the shell much more pleasant for scripting and interacting with the APIs.

 You could also checkout the [radare2 book](https://radare.gitbooks.io/radare2book/content/).